haydenliu/ml-book-d0693/content/pages/index.md

     background_image_opacity: 10
   - type: features_section
     features:
-      - title: Endorsements from gurus
+      - title: Endorsements from guru
         content: >
           > **Python Machine Learning by Example, Third Edition is ideal for those who learn best by doing.
 I think for the ML beginner, this book